Prescription drug abuse

 - Morphine (Kadian®, Avinza®)

 The street drug heroin also is an opiod.

 - Clumsiness, poor coordination

-If you’re abusing opioids, don’t stop taking them without getting treatment from your health care provider first.
+- If you’re pregnant or thinking about getting pregnant, tell your health care provider.
+Don’t stop taking the medicine until you talk to your provider.
 Quitting suddenly (called cold turkey) can cause severe problems for your baby, including death.
 Your health care provider or a drug treatment center can treat you with drugs like methadone or buprenorphine.
-These drugs can help you gradually reduce your dependence on opioids in a way that’s safe for you and your baby.
+These drugs can help you reduce your need for opioids in a way that’s safe for you and your baby.